DXC-Technology-Italy/softwareregistry/backend/README.md

 Configure the file `deploy.sh` and run it.
 The script will basically do the following:

 - Build the code
-- Build a docker image based on nginx
+- Build a docker image based on Spring Boot
 - Run the docker image